It is difficult to make a man miserable while he feels worthy of himself. – Abraham Lincoln

-You probably now have a very clear picture of your current level of self-worth and how you see yourself within the world.
-There will, of course, be good things, neutral things and things that you might not be too proud to admit.
-However, to build true self-worth, we must be real with ourselves at all times.
-This requires wholeheartedly acknowledging your true nature including the good, the bad and the ugly.
-This is all about being true to yourself and authentic in every way.
+There will, of course, be good things, neutral things, and things that you might not be too proud to admit.
+However, to build genuine self-worth, we must be real and authentic with ourselves at all times.
+This requires wholeheartedly acknowledging your true nature including the good, the bad, and the ugly.

 I accept the good, the bad and the ugly.

-I fully accept every part of myself including my flaws, fears, behaviors and qualities I might not be proud of…
+I fully accept every part of myself including my flaws, fears, behaviors, and qualities I might not be too proud of.

 This is how I am, and I am at peace with that.

 Step 3: The Self-Love Stage

-One simple way to begin practicing self-love is to get into the habit of speaking to yourself in a positive and supportive way:
+One simple method to begin practicing self-love is to get into the habit of speaking to yourself in a positive and supportive way: